carlosas/phpat/README.md

 You can also integrate *phpat* easily into your toolchain.

 There are four groups of supported assertions: **Dependency**, **Inheritance**, **Composition** and **Mixin**.

+Check out the section [WHAT TO TEST]('doc/WHAT_TO_TEST.md) to see some examples of typical phpat use cases.

 <h2></h2>

 ### Installation 💽